Four officers running to replace officer with violent past on the civil service board

 BATON ROUGE- Four police officers are running to replace a Baton Rouge police officer on the civil service board.
 That Officer, Robert Moruzzi, is also running.
 He has been elected multiple times but his service on the board has been called into question with his past history of brutality.

-In 2014, he knocked Brett Precle's teeth out, and taxpayers had to pay $75,000.
+In 2014, he knocked Brett Percle's teeth out, and taxpayers had to pay $75,000.
 Together Baton Rouge called for his resignation from the board last month.
 Moruzzi was voted in by members of the Baton Rouge Police Union, and his term expires on July 26, 2020.
 Together Baton Rouge said his history of police brutality is deeply troubling considering our nation's current climate.

 The board has five members, one appointed from the police department, the fire department, the municipal government, LSU and SU.
 Moruzzi is the appointee from the police department.